-Originally from beautiful Vancouver B.C., I have an Honours B.A. in English and History from the University of British Columbia and an M.A. and Ph.D. in English from Cornell University.
+Originally from beautiful Vancouver B.C., I have an Honours B.A. in English and History from the University of British Columbia and an M.A. and Ph.D. in English Language and Literature from Cornell University.
 Since 1995, I have been a member of the English Department at Dalhousie University in Halifax, Nova Scotia.
-After all these years ‘out east,’ I am still adjusting to snow, ice, and spring that doesn’t arrive until June.
-I am married to a philosopher specializing in analytic epistemology and philosophy of religion.
+My husband Steve is a philosopher specializing in analytic epistemology and philosophy of religion.
 Our amazing and talented daughter is completing a degree in vocal performance at Dalhousie’s Fountain School of the Performing Arts.
-Our son was an exceptionally gifted pianist and composer as well as a very talented pianist and composer, and a daughter with a beautiful singing voice and lots of stage presence who is starting a combined program in music and theater at the Fountain School.
+Our son was an exceptionally gifted pianist and composer as well as a brilliant chess player and computer programmer; we miss him every day.

 I also regularly offer courses in detective fiction; my other teaching and research interests include ethical criticism, intersections between literature and moral philosophy, historical fiction and historiography, and the role of literature and criticism in contemporary life.
 One of my more recent academic projects is an anthology of Victorian critical writing on the novel for Broadview Press.
-Click here for my full academic curriculum vitae.
+Click here to see my full academic curriculum vitae (updated June 2022).

 You can find me on Twitter at @RohanMaitzen.

-There’s really only one, but it’s persistent, so I’ll answer it right away: people always wonder about the origins of my name.
-Briefly, no, it was not chosen from Tolkein: it’s French (though I’ve learned, over the years, that it’s also Gaelic and Sanskrit), and it’s pronounced “Rowan.”
-It came to me by way of a good family friend who was distantly related to the Cardinal de Rohan.
-I’m not related to him myself, though.
-However, according to a letter my great-aunt sent me years ago, I am related to Elizabeth Barrett Browning–so if things had gone a little differently I might have been ‘Aurora’ instead.
+There’s really only one, but it comes up a lot: was my first name chosen from Tolkien?
+No, it was not.
+It’s French (though I’ve learned, over the years, that it’s also Gaelic and Sanskrit).
+It’s pronounced “Rowan.”
+The name came to me by way of a good family friend who was distantly related to the Cardinal de Rohan.
+I’m not related to him myself.
+However, according to a letter my great-aunt sent me years ago, I am related to Elizabeth Barrett Browning—so if things had gone a little differently I might have been named ‘Aurora’ instead.
 I’m not sure if that would have meant more or fewer conversations!